-International Atomic Time (TAI)
+What Is International Atomic Time (TAI)?

 International Atomic Time (TAI) is one of the main components of Coordinated Universal Time (UTC), the time scale used to determine local times around the world.
 It tells us at which speed our clocks should tick.

-TAI keeps the pace
+TAI Keeps the Pace

 Two components are used to determine Coordinated Universal Time (UTC):

-- International Atomic Time (TAI) is a time scale that uses the combined output of some 200 highly precise atomic clocks.
+- International Atomic Time (TAI) is a time scale that uses the combined output of some 400 highly precise atomic clocks.
 It provides the exact speed at which our clocks tick.

-How is TAI measured?
+How is TAI Measured?

 The secret to this impeccable precision is the correct measurement of the second as the base unit of modern time-keeping.
 The International System of Units (SI) defines one second as the time it takes a Cesium-133 atom at the ground state to oscillate exactly 9,192,631,770 times.